greggman/twgl.js/README.md

 ```

 The point of the example above is TWGL is a **thin** wrapper.
 All it's doing is trying
 to make common WebGL operations easier and less verbose.
+Feel free to mix it with raw WebGL.

 ## Want to learn WebGL?